dperique/Kubernetes_tutorials/Kubespray_cluster_operations.md

 ## Using kubespray release tags

 We use kubespray by using a particular tag in the repo.
-Certain tags equate to particular Kubernetes versions as well as versions for the various components (e.g., calico, etcd, etc.).
+Certain tags equate to particular Kubernetes versions as well as versions for the various components (e.g., calico, etcd, kubedns, etc.).

+## Setting up and/or saving ansible cache

+Ansible cache is needed when you run ansible with `--limit option`.
+This option is useful when you want to limit operations to a single node and not disturb the others especially in a production enviroment.

+You can generate the ansible
+cache just by running a playbook (e.g., cluster.yml) with no changes.
+Kubespray puts the ansible cache in /tmp (see `fact_caching_connection = /tmp` in ansible.cfg).

+IMPORTANT: Understand that the `/etc/kubernetes/manifest` files on each Kubernetes node files are regenerated (but should be the same)
+      and the kube-controller, kube-scheduler, and kube-apiserver are restarted (resulting in about 44 seconds of kube-apiserver downtime in my case).
+However, workloads and the service they provide should remain intact and running.

+It's a good idea to save your ansible cache in case you need to use the `-limit` option.
+This will ensure you do not have to run kubespray when you don't need to.
+Also, if one of your nodes is dead (e.g., not responding), you may not be able to generate the ansible cache.

+I have yet to explore this idea but will soon.

 ## Recommendation: Save your certificates

-I recommend saving the certificates from your Kubernetes nodes immeidately after it goes into operation so that when you bootstrap a replacement node, you put those certificates on the fresh machine before running kubespray -- this will avoid any tls authentication issues.
+I recommend saving the certificates from your Kubernetes nodes immeidately after it goes into operation so that when you bootstrap a replacement node, you put those certificates on the fresh machine before running kubespray -- this will avoid any tls authentication issues (especially in the etcd cluster used for Kubernetes bookkeeping).

 I understand that kubespray may contain some tooling so that you really don't have to save certificates but that is another area of research I have not gone through.

-Here's roughly how I did it for my 6 node cluster and how I restored the certificates for node 4:
+Here's roughly how I did it for my 6 node cluster and how I restored the certificates for node 4 (where junk.rsa is the ssh key used to login to each host):

 ```
-## Copy the certificates and restore them.
+## Copy the certificates from my 6 hosts.

 for i in 1 2 3 4 5 6 ; do
   mkdir -p kube/node$i